 The school expects the family to be able to contribute that amount, and the “no loans” school promises to make up the difference with grants and scholarships.
 However, remember what Harvard says: you may choose to pursue loans to help cover your student or family contribution.

 The bottom line is this: When you are going through your recruiting journey, decide how much your family can put towards college and how much debt you are willing to take on to play at the school of your dreams so that you are not disappointed later when your dream school is suddenly out of reach financially.
+This way, you may be able to avoid student loans debt and not have to stress about this financial aspect of your life.
+There’s no harm in asking for some help, especially if it is to assist you with your future career path.
 (Unless you can write a check for four years of college, and if that’s the case, why are you even reading this?)